• Skip to primary navigation

 • Sugar: The recipe calls for granulated or caster sugar.

-• Cornstarch works as a thickener to make creme patissiere.
-You can replace it with all-purpose flour, the same as plain flour in the UK, for the firmer texture of the cream.
+• Cornstarch acts as a thickener in creme patissiere.
+You can replace it with all-purpose flour, the same as plain flour in the UK, to achieve a firmer cream texture.

-Equally, you can use potato starch or a mix of flour and cornstarch in a 1:1 ratio.
+You can also use potato starch or a 1:1 mix of flour and cornstarch.
 The custard cream made with only cornstarch has a lighter texture, though.

 • Gelatin sheets or feuilles de gélatine are used to stabilize creme Diplomate.
 You can use powdered gelatin if desired.
 The thickness of the final cream depends on the amount of gelatin used.

-You can switch gelatin for agar-agar used in an amount of 3 times less than gelatin.
-To activate the gelling action of the agar-agar, add it to the milk and let it boil for a minute.
+You can replace gelatin with agar-agar, using 3 times as much agar-agar as gelatin.
+To activate the agar-agar's gelling action, add it to the milk and bring it to a boil for 1 minute.
 Then proceed with the recipe.

 • Heavy cream is an essential ingredient in the recipe.
 Opt for "heavy cream" or "heavy whipping cream" with at least 30% fat content.
 If you live in the UK, use double cream.

-If you want to use a dairy-free cream alternative, ensure it contains enough fat to whip it up.
+If you want to use a dairy-free cream alternative, ensure it contains enough fat to whip.

 How to make French Diplomat cream

-The key to the success of Diplomat Cream is to respect the order of ingredients, cream-making steps, and chilling time.
+The key to the success of Diplomat Cream is to respect the ingredient order, cream-making steps, and chilling time.
 Creme Diplomate is made in three simple steps:

 1. Making French pastry cream;